tammy-rb/IR2026/excercise2/README.md

 - **UK**: Precision = 1.000, Recall = 1.000 (329/329 correctly identified)
 - **US**: Precision = 1.000, Recall = 1.000 (360/360 correctly identified)

+**Algorithm Parameters:**
+- `min_cluster_size = 30` — Minimum documents for valid cluster (~4.4% of dataset)
+- `min_samples = 8` — Controls clustering conservativeness
+- `cluster_selection_method = eom` — Excess of Mass (stable, large clusters)
+- `metric = cosine` — Distance measure for BM25 vectors

 **Analysis:**
 HDBSCAN achieved flawless clustering results by leveraging its hierarchical density-based approach.
 The algorithm automatically adapted to varying density levels across the feature space and selected the most stable clusters.
-With `min_cluster_size=30` (~4% of dataset) and `cluster_selection_method='eom'`, HDBSCAN successfully identified two large, stable clusters corresponding exactly to the UK/US division.

-**Key Insight:** HDBSCAN's ability to handle varying densities and automatically select optimal parameters made it the most robust method.
-The hierarchical approach provided better adaptability than standard DBSCAN's fixed eps, resulting in perfect separation.
+**Noise Handling:**
+- **Initial noise points**: 105 documents (15.2% of dataset) were originally classified as noise during hierarchical clustering
+- **After reassignment**: All 105 noise points were reassigned to their nearest cluster using cosine distance
+- **Final clusters**: Cluster 0 = 329 documents (UK), Cluster 1 = 360 documents (US)

+Despite initially identifying a significant number of noise points, HDBSCAN's hierarchical approach combined with the noise reassignment strategy resulted in perfect separation.
+The final cluster assignments exactly matched the ground truth labels.

+**Key Insight:** HDBSCAN's ability to build a cluster hierarchy and select stable clusters via EOM proved highly effective.
+While the algorithm was conservative in its initial clustering (marking 15% as noise), the hierarchical structure captured the true data organization.
+The noise reassignment step, guided by cosine distances to cluster centroids, perfectly placed all boundary documents into their correct classes.
+This demonstrates the robustness of combining hierarchical density analysis with post-processing refinement.

 ---